eloymlo/eloymlo/README.md

 ### Hello there, I'm Eloy 👋

 - 🔭 I’m currently working with front-end projects
-- 🌱 I’m currently learning HTML, CSS3 and JavaScript
+- 🌱 I’m also learning HTML, CSS3 and JavaScript
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him